the kosher difference?

 Exclusive Kosher is a bit cold

 I had paid 8,5€ for this half-liter bottle, making it around 12€/700ml.
 The bottle design was nice.
-I enjoyed the simplicity of it as well as the fact that it had a dispenser, though I didn’t like the red ring around the cap.
+I enjoyed the simplicity of it as well as the fact that it had a dispenser, though I didn’t really like the red ring around the cap.